vogtb/spreadsheet/README.md

 Pass name of calling formula into all functions that throw user-facing errors, or have some sort of error mapper.

 ### Dates have special types
-Like dollars, dates are special types, but can be compared as if they're primatives.
+Like dollars, dates are special types, but can be compared as if they're primitives.
 For example, this statement is valid inside a cell: `=DATE(1992, 6, 6) > =DATE(1992, 6, 10)`.
 We should check types and and have Date-to-number conversion inside parser.js.